 The side effects of external palliative radiotherapy depend on which part of the body is treated.
 But this type of treatment usually has few side effects.

 - You might feel tired and your skin may get red in the treatment area

 - The treatment can cause a flare up of pain for 1 or 2 days and you may need painkillers to help

 - You may feel sick if you are having treatment to your ribs, your stomach area, your pelvic area or your skull – your doctor or nurse can give you anti sickness drugs (anti emetics) and taking them an hour before your treatment may help

 - You may have some diarrhoea with treatment to your hips (pelvis), or bowel area – you can have medicines to reduce diarrhoea

-The side effects tend to come on gradually as you go through your treatment course and may last for a week or two after the treatment has finished.
+The side effects tend to come on gradually as you go through your treatment course.
+They may last for a week or two after the treatment has finished.